fluentassertions/fluentassertions/docs/_pages/upgradingtov6.md

 If your assertions rely on the formatting of enums in failure messages, you'll notice that we have given it a facelift.
 Previously, formatting an enum would simply be a call to `ToString()`, but to provide more detail we now format `MyEnum.One` as `"MyEnum.One(1)"` instead of `"One"`.

+## IEquivalencyStep ##

+In v6, we applied some major refactorings to the equivalency validator, of which most of it is internal and therefore won't be visble to consumers of the library.
+But one thing that does, is that we split off the subject and expectation from the `IEquivalencyValidationContext` and move them into their own type called `Comparands`.
+Since this affected the `IEquivalencyStep` and we already had some ideas to simplify that abstraction, we removed the `CanHandle` method and replaced the boolean return value of `Handle` with a more self-describing `EquivalencyResult`.
+The consequence of this is that `Handle` must first check whether the comparands are applicable to the step and bail out with `EquivalencyResult.ContinueWithNext` if that isn't the case.
+There's a convenience base-class called `EquivalencyStep<T>` that remove some of that burden for you.
+Check out `DictionaryEquivalencyStep` for an example of that.
+Also, the [extensibility section](extensibility/#equivalency-assertion-step-by-step) has been updated to reflect the new signatures and types.

 ## Using ##